Anketell/datenstrom/doc/database_modules.md

 ### 1.1 Connection State

 Broadly speaking, connections to RDBMS implementations come in two flavours.
-Servic based RDBMS implementations typically support the idea that a service can be connection can occur without need to specify a database.
+Service based RDBMS implementations typically support the idea that a service connection can occur without need to specify a database.
 Others require the database name and other still require a full file path.

 Datenstrom has a logical distinction between a database's location and its name.
 All database connection implementations MUST support the ability to be constructed with a database location with or without a database name.